xchshark/actions-experiment/SUPPORT.md

 # Support
-#EDIT BUTTON ON README IS FKNG SHIT
+#EDIT BUTTON ON README IS FKNG SHIT!

 ## How to file issues and get help